-Distributors and Brokers place a high value on securing brands with existing local business.
-Distributors can accurately gauge what revenues these brands will bring.
-Usually, there are minimal "startup" costs and these brands can deliver immediate sales and revenues.
-Most distributors' costs are fixed: sales force. warehouse, management, administration etc. Brands with current sales deliver incremental profits for the distributor by leveraging the distributors existing infrastructure.
+Margins and commissions represent your partner's "salary."
+Brands with existing business deliver immediate and reliable cash flow.
+Most distributors' costs are fixed: sales force, warehouse, management, administration, etc. Brands with current sales deliver incremental profits for the distributor by leveraging the distributors' existing infrastructure.
 The distributor must offer a competitive margin to attract these brands to deliver a cost savings versus the brands current organizational strategy.
 Manufacturers with significant existing business are in a strong negotiating position.